flagrant99/pegasus-theme-genre-filter/README.md

 - Sports/Hockey
 - Sports/Football

-In this way we can sub categorize games into common genres like Platform, Fighter, Arcade, Sports, etc. Genres can inlucde #'s so something like
+In this way we can sub categorize games into common genres like Platform, Fighter, Arcade, Sports, etc.
-0Best will appear at top of Genre List to get into your favorites quick.
+Genres can include #'s so something like 0Best will appear at top of Genre List to get into your favorites quick.
 Sorting is not case sensitive.